 Experienced Assistance With Division Of Military Retirement Benefits

-At the law office of Laura S. Coleman, P.A., we have more than 15 years of experience representing service members and their spouses in family law and military divorce cases throughout the Florida Panhandle.
-Located in Milton, FL, our firm frequently serves clients stationed at Whiting Field Naval Air Station, Hurlburt Field and Pensacola Naval Air Station.
+Our firm, located in Milton, FL, frequently serves clients stationed at Whiting Field Naval Air Station, Hurlburt Field and Pensacola Naval Air Station.

 Contact Laura S. Coleman, P.A.